 Young "Looper" Hit-Man Joe Simmons Realized That If His Older Self Killed Sara, Her Child Cid (Revealed as a Future Mob Boss named the Rainmaker) Would Grow Up With Revenge and Hatred.
 To Change the Future, Young Joe Killed Himself, Causing the Disappearance of His Older Self Who Was About to Shoot Sara

-In this mind-bending, intelligent sci-fi action thriller by talented writer-director Rian Johnson, 25 year-old Joe Simmons (Joseph Gordon-Levitt) lived in the year 2044 in the burned-out, socially-decayed, dystopic metropolis of Kansas City.
-He was a low-level, yet specialized hitman (or "looper") with fated fellow looper Seth Richards (Paul Dano), working for crime boss Abe (Jeff Daniels) in a Kansas syndicate.
+Joe lived in the year 2044 in the burned-out, socially-decayed, dystopic metropolis of Kansas City.
+He was a low-level, yet specialized hitman (or "looper").
+Both Joe and Seth worked for crime boss Abe (Jeff Daniels) in a Kansas syndicate.
 Abe had been sent back from the future by the mob to manage or run the loopers.
-The contract killer was hired to assassinate each of the mob's victims at a pre-arranged drop-off point, a remote corn/wheat field.
+He arranged and hired a contract killer (looper) to assassinate each of the mob's selected victims at a pre-arranged drop-off point - a remote corn/wheat field.

-Although time travel was to be invented in 30 years, it was outlawed.
-It was appropriated and used by criminal gangsters, such as controlling mastermind mob boss Rainmaker from 30 years in the future (2074), to execute their enemies and leave no trace.
-The goal was the closing of every single loop.
-Targeted enemies to be eliminated were sent back to the present year of 2044, to be disposed of by their younger selves.
-This would be a foolproof and clean method to eliminate the loopers (or close the loop) - and leave no trace.
+Although time travel was yet to be invented in 30 years (in the year 2074), it was immediately outlawed.
+However, it had been appropriated and used by criminal gangsters, such as a controlling mastermind mob boss named Rainmaker 30 years into the future (2074), to execute enemies and leave no trace.
+It was a foolproof method - targeted enemies to be eliminated were sent back from 2074 to the present year of 2044, to be disposed of (with no trace left, such as a murdered corpse).

 Because of his fancy and lucrative lifestyle and career, young hedonistic Joe was able to afford fine retro clothes, a classic red Miata, and a fancy hooker/showgirl Suzie (Piper Perabo).
 She worked as a can-can dancer at Abe's nightclub "La Belle Aurore."
 After a naked encounter together, she told him that their relationship didn't go further than "services rendered."